BenyAlbatross/tp/docs/UserGuide.md

 ## FAQ

 * **Q: How do I transfer my data to another computer?**
-  A: Make a copy of the data folder of the home directory that runs `Internity.jar` to the new computer.
-Ensure that the folder structure remains intact.
+<br> A: Make a copy of the `data/` folder of the home directory that runs `Internity.jar` to the new computer.
+Ensure that
+  the folder structure remains intact.

 * **Q: I have encountered an invalid command error.
 What do I do?**
-  A: Refer to the [Features](#features) section for details on using a command.
+  <br> A: Refer to the [Features](#features) section for details on using a command.

 * **Q: Does Internity work without Internet?**
-  A: Yes, Internity does not require an active internet connection, allowing you to manage your internships seamlessly!
+  <br> A: Yes, Internity does not require an active internet connection, allowing you to manage your internships
+  seamlessly!

+* **Q: My application unexpectedly closed.
+Will my previous entries be saved?**
+  <br> A: Yes, Internity automatically saves your data after each command, ensuring that your entries are preserved even in the event of an unexpected closure.

+* **Q: How can I reset my data to start fresh?**
+  <br> A: Close the app and delete or rename the `data/internships.txt` file.
+On next start, the app will create a new empty data file.
+Be careful: this deletes all saved internships.

 ---